How to Get an Exit Visa Permit in India

 How to Obtain an Indian Exit Visa Permit

-An Exit Visa Permit is a legal draft issued by the Foreign Regional Registration Office that allows foreigners to leave India after their Visa Expiry/loss of passport and Visa/newborn in India.
+An Exit Visa Permit is a legal document issued by the Foreign Regional Registration Office that allows foreigners to leave India after their Visa expires, their passport is lost, or their newborn is born in India.

 How to Apply for an Exit Visa Permit

-An Exit Visa Permit is a Legal document issued by the FRRO (Foreigners Regional Registration Office) for foreigners to leave the country.
-For Exit Visa Permits Foreigners need to register their email on the FRRO portal.
+An Exit Visa Permit is a legal document issued by the FRRO (Foreigners Regional Registration Office) for foreigners to leave the country.
+For Exit Visa Permit, Foreigners need to register their email on the FRRO portal.

 Once you’re Registered on the FRRO Portal, you’ll have to select the Exit Permit option and you’ll need to Fill out the Application Form Online.
-After Filling Online Application Applicants need to Upload all related documents in PDF format and Passport size Photograph in JPEG Format.
-After Completing all the Processes, you need to Wait for Further Instructions from Concern FRRO.
+After Filling out the Online Application Applicants need to Upload all the related documents in PDF format and Passport-size photographs in JPEG Format.
+After Completing all the Processes, you need to Wait for Further Instructions from the Concerned FRRO.

-The following Documents are required for an Exit Permit Application in India: –
+The following Documents are required to obtain an Exit Permit from the FRRO.

 Exit Visa Permit